Vaccinating your pet can save its life!

-Rabies vaccine is required by law in PA (most states) it is always fatal and can be passed onto humans.
-But there are other diseases can kill a pet or send them to the hospital for weeks.
-Parvovirus is a vomiting and diarrhea virus, 50% of dogs that get Parvo die from the disease.
-Canine Distemper is a contagious and serious virus with no known cure which can damage the central nervous system.
-Leptospirosis is a bacterial infection that dogs can get from standing water, lakes etc. Squirrels, rats and other wild animals spread this when they urinate outside.
-Leptospirosisis one of the few diseases people can get from their pets.
+The Rabies vaccine is required by law in PA (most states), as the disease is always fatal and can be passed onto humans.
+But other diseases can kill a pet or send them to the hospital for weeks.
+Parvovirus is a vomiting and diarrhea virus.
+50% of dogs that get Parvo die from the disease.
+Canine Distemper is a contagious and serious virus with no known cure that can damage the central nervous system.
+Leptospirosis is a bacterial infection that dogs can get from standing water, lakes, etc. Squirrels, rats, and other wild animals spread this when they urinate outside.
+Leptospirosis is one of the few diseases people can catch from their pets.

-Bordetella can be given intra-nasally (liquid dropped in the nose) the mucus membranes develop an immunity right where the germ is inhaled.
+Bordetella can be given intranasally (liquid dropped in the nose) the mucus membranes develop an immunity right where the germ is inhaled.

 Lyme and Canine Influenza need two vaccines before being good for a year, administered 3-4 weeks apart.
 Then yearly after that.

 Feline Distemper is a highly contagious and life-threatening viral disease in the cat population, leading to an anemic condition, leaving the body open to infections from other illnesses.
 Upper Respiratory a bacteria-based chronic respiratory infection.